|

 these days, and is regular principal double bass for south east London based chamber orchestra, St Paul's Sinfonia, who

-are now in their 20th Anniversary season, having played with them since the outset.
-Their 20th Anniversary Concert will be
+in concerts, having played with them since the outset.
+Their 20th Anniversary Concert took place in June 2025 at St Alfege

-in June 2025.
-She has played in numerous orchestral and ensemble performances around London, across the UK and abroad in countries
+Church in Greenwich.
+She has played in numerous orchestral and ensemble performances around London, across the UK and abroad

 She enjoys exploring the use of body and mind in